IT Support Automation Examples: 20 Ranked by Operational Impact

 1. Automatic Ticket Classification

-What it does: AI reads incoming ticket content and assigns category, type, and service group automatically before any agent opens the record.
+What it does: AI reads incoming ticket content and assigns category, type, and service group automatically.
+This happens before any agent opens the record.

 Why it matters: Manual triage consumes 15 to 20 minutes of agent time per hour on high-volume service desks.
 Removing it is the single fastest capacity recovery available in most ANZ mid-market environments.